Last Updated on 07/08/2023

 Was it worth it?
 Are you still using it?
 Wearing it?
 Has it made you feel like a better person, made your life easier, or made you feel prettier, smarter, calmer, etc.?
 Asking yourself these questions post-purchase will make you a smarter consumer in the run-up to any future purchases.

 Use the tool of your choice to track your weak spot purchases.
-A simple little notebook (I’m a huge fan of the mini cahiers from Moleskin), a spreadsheet, or a dedicated note in Evernote will do the trick.
+A simple little notebook (I’m a huge fan of the mini cahiers from Moleskin), a spreadsheet, or a dedicated note in Devonthink will do the trick.

 Buy Less, But Better